zimzimma03/pegasys-tokens/README.md

 # Pegasys Token Asset Registry

-This repository is a comprehensive collection of token assets for pooled tokens on the Pegasys DEX.
+This repository is a comprehensive collection of token assets for pooled tokens on the Pegasys DEX provided as an [NPM package](https://www.npmjs.com/package/@pollum-io/pegasys-tokens).

 Such a collection can be maintained only through a community effort, so _feel free to add your token!_